jaeksoft/opensearchserver/src/doc/en/documentation/faq/indexing/how_to_set_up_stop_words.md

 Final remaining tokens are `bryan` and `kitchen`.
 Tokens `is`, `in` and `the` have been removed by the Stop Words feature, since those words were listed in the `English stop words` list.

-This feature can for example allow matching of a document with title `Bryan is in the kitchen` when search keywords are `Bryan are you in the kitchen?`, since final tokens for this query also be `bryan` and `kitchen`, as shown by this screenshot:
+This feature can for example allow matching of a document with title `Bryan is in the kitchen` when search keywords are `Bryan are you in the kitchen?`, since final tokens for this query would also be `bryan` and `kitchen`, as shown by this screenshot:

 ![Stop words](stopwords2.png)